You have no alerts.

 “Thank you.
 I appreciate professionalism in a crisis.”

-They did one more sweep of the house: back door, windows, radiators, the sort of practical checks that made places seem smaller and more manageable.
+They did one more sweep of the house.
+Back door.
+Windows.
+Radiators.
+The kind of practical checks that made places seem smaller and more manageable.
 The heating coughed reluctantly into life, pipes ticking inside the walls.
 Outside, the daylight had already started thinning.
 Out here dusk did not arrive so much as remove options.

-By the time they dumped their bags in the rooms and went back downstairs, the sky beyond the kitchen window had flattened into a hard, colourless grey.
-Kai stood there a moment looking out.
+By the time they dumped the rest of their bags in the rooms and went back downstairs, the sky beyond the kitchen window had flattened into a hard, colourless grey.
+Kai stood there for a moment looking out.

 Behind him, Ellie rummaged through cupboards.
 “We’ve got tea,” she announced.
 “And some tins that look older than me.”